ubergonmx/3dmodel-mini-prog-1/README.md

-# 3DMODEL Mini-Prog #1
+# 3DMODEL Mini-Prog

-Programming activity #1 for my 3DMODEL class.
+A repo for all programming activities of my 3DMODEL class.

 ## Installation
 Make sure you have `npm` installed.